mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 {{"demo": "pages/components/data-grid/pagination/PageSizeAuto.js", "bg": "inline"}}

-### Page size options
+### Controlled page size

+Use the `pageSize` prop to control the size of the pages.

-You can configure the page size the user can choose from with the `rowsPerPageOptions` prop.
+You can use the `onPageSizeChange` to listen to changes to the page size and update the prop accordingly.

-{{"demo": "pages/components/data-grid/pagination/PageSizeCustomOptions.js", "bg": "inline"}}
+{{"demo": "pages/components/data-grid/pagination/PageSizeControlled.js", "bg": "inline"}}

 ## Controlled page